About Us: Oklahoma EPSCoR

 Oklahoma EPSCoR External Advisory Committee

-The Oklahoma State EPSCoR Advisory Committee has appointed an External Advisory Committee (EAC) in support of the Socially Sustainable Solutions for Water, Carbon, and Infrastructure Resilience in Oklahoma project (NSF award #OIA-1946093).
-The nine-member EAC is made up of discipline-specific experts who are also leaders in business, industry, and academia.
-The committee’s role is to provide recommendations to project leadership in order to increase the effectiveness and integration of all program elements during the five-year NSF award (July 1, 2020, to June 30, 2025).
+The Oklahoma State EPSCoR Advisory Committee has appointed an External Advisory Committee (EAC) to support the Socially Sustainable Solutions for Water, Carbon, and Infrastructure Resilience in Oklahoma project (NSF award #OIA-1946093).
+The EAC is made up of discipline-specific experts who are also leaders in business, industry, and academia.
+The committee’s role is to provide project leadership recommendations to increase the effectiveness and integration of all program elements during the five-year NSF award (July 1, 2020, to June 30, 2025).
 To that end, the EAC will develop an annual program assessment to evaluate the project's progress toward established milestones.

 External Advisory Committee members are: